Thor: Love and Thunder: Future

-Waititi was unaware that the tagline "Thor will return" was added to the end of the film, stating that it was a surprise to both him and Hemsworth.
-Waititi was open to directing another Thor film if Hemsworth was also involved, stating the story would need to be "something surprising and unexpected", suggesting a low budget road trip film with no fight scenes, similar to Nebraska (2013).
+Waititi was unaware that the tagline "Thor will return" was added to the end of the film.
+Waititi was open to directing another Thor film if Hemsworth was also involved, stating the story would need to be "something surprising and unexpected", suggesting a low-budget road trip film with no fight scenes, similar to Nebraska (2013).
 Hemsworth hoped that a future installment would have a "drastically different tone" that would "close the book" on the character.
+In June 2023, Hemsworth said informal conversations had discussed potential ideas for future appearances for the character.
+He also explained that he would want to return to Thor if all creatives were able to find another way to reinvent the character again to keep the experience "a little unpredictable" in order to not become stale with audiences.
+Waititi noted in Titan Books' Thor: Love and Thunder – The Official Movie Special Book, which was published in August 2023, that any additional Thor film would need to continue the character's evolution "but still in a very fun way and still giving him things to come up against" and would need to have a villain more powerful than Hela, who is featured in Ragnarok.
+In November 2023, Waititi confirmed that he would not be involved with a fifth Thor film.